Temporal Tokenization Strategies for Event Sequence Modeling with Large Language Models: Ablation Studies

 \subsection{Model Sizes}

 To evaluate the impact of foundation model scale, we compare the performance of our Llama-3.2-1B backbone against the larger Llama-3.2-3B, with results presented in Table~\ref{tab:ablation-model-size}.
 The findings show that under our current fine-tuning setting and data size, the 1B model already achieves a highly competitive performance, establishing a strong and efficient baseline.
 The 3B model performs comparably, and in some cases, such as with the absolute calendar tokenizer on Stack Overflow, achieves a slight improvement in both accuracy and RMSE.
-While the Llama-3.2-1B model provides an excellent balance of performance and efficiency for this task setup, the framework is compatible with larger models, which may show further advantages with more extensive training data.
+The consistent performance trends observed between these two scales suggest that the fundamental trade-offs are rooted in the tokenization logic itself rather than specific model capacity, providing strong confidence in their generalizability to larger architectures.
+Thus, while the Llama-3.2-1B model provides an excellent balance of performance and efficiency for this task setup, the framework remains fully compatible with larger models, which may yield further advantages with more extensive training data.